HienTruong89/Machine_learning_anticipate_vector_borne_diseases/README.md

-# AI_pinelines_anticipate_vector_borne_diseases
+# Development of AI pinelines for anticipating vector-borne diseases
+This repository provides a consise overview of the mathematical methods and workflows involved in a AI pineline designed to predict vector-borne dieases.
+Significance:
+- Image-Based Time-Series Conversion: Traditional time-series data are transformed into images using various imaged-based techniques.
+- Feature Extraction With ImageNet: Convolutional neural networks pre-trained on ImageNet are used to extract features from these images.
+- Machine Learning Application: Multiple machine learning algorithms are applied to anticipate stages of vector-borne diseases.

 # 1. Introduction
-Vector-borne diseases are illness transmitted to human by infected mosquitoes, ticks, and fleas.
-These diseases are highly concerned by public health due to their dynamic increases corresponding to climate change.
+Vector-borne diseases, transmitted to human by infected mosquitoes, ticks, and fleas, pose significantly public health concerns, especially with the increasing incidence linked to climate change.
-The current project investigates the potential of different AI pinelines to anticipate vector borne diseases.
-Over the past decades, many studies have been conducted to predict the epidemic of these deseases, but mostly using collected time-series datapoints.
-In the current project, we focus on anticipating vector-borne deseases based on image-based time-series representation.
-The rapid development of AI generations on image recognition and detection could help to predict the outbreaks.
+This project explores the potential of AI pinelines to predict vector-borne disease outbreaks.
+While many studies over the past decades have focused on predicting epidemic or early warning signals of tipping points using traditional time-series data, our approach shifts to a novel image-based time-series representation.
+Leveraging the advancements in AI for image recognition and detection, this project aims to enhance the prediction of impending disease outbreaks.

 # 2. Image-based time-series representation
 Three different encoding methods, including the recurrent plot (PR), Gramian angular field (GAF), and Markov transition field (MTF), to generate time-series image-based representations from scalar time-series data were investigated.